Plan How You’ll Clear Your Driveway or Sidewalk

 - Check fuel and oil levels or battery charge.

-- For a corded machine, check the power cord for damage.
-Replace it if necessary.
+- For a corded machine, check the power cord for damage and replace it, if necessary.

 - Adjust the skid shoes to raise the shave plate for uneven surfaces or to lower it for paved surfaces.
 Check your manual for specifics.

-If you find damage, make sure it’s repaired before you use the snow blower.
+If you find any damage, repair it according to the manual’s instructions before using the snow blower.

 Steps for Using a Snow Blower

-We’ve got general instructions on how to use a snow blower below, but operation varies by model.
-Always follow the manufacturer’s instructions for using, maintaining and storing your snow blower.
+We have general instructions on how to use a snow blower below.
+However, snow blowers and their operation vary by make and model.
+Always follow your manufacturer’s instructions for safe use and operation of your specific snow blower.

 Take Care of Your Snow Blower

 Maintenance helps keep your snow blower working efficiently and safely.
-Our guide, Maintain Your Snow Blower, gives you general maintenance steps, but follow the instructions in your manual.
-Start by preparing the machine as we describe above in Prepare the Snow Blower for Inspection and Maintenance.
-Then, you’ll typically:
+Our guide, Maintain Your Snow Blower, gives you general maintenance steps, but always follow your snow blower manual for instructions recommended by the manufacturer specific to your model.
+Follow these general tips to maintain your snow blower:

 - Check all the fasteners, shear pins, skid shoes, safety guards and the scraper plate.